 - (a) Nuclear Explosive-Like Assembly Standards.
-All NELA operations must meet the following qualitative NELA standards. - There must be positive measures to prevent accidental/inadvertent, or deliberate unauthorized assembly of a nuclear explosive in place of a NELA configuration.

-There must be positive measures to prevent accidental/inadvertent, or deliberate unauthorized transfer of a nuclear explosive in place of a NELA configuration.
+All NELA operations must meet the following qualitative NELA standards. - 1 There must be positive measures to prevent inadvertent or unauthorized assembly of a nuclear explosive in place of a NELA configuration. - 2 There must be positive measures to prevent inadvertent or unauthorized transfer of a nuclear explosive in place of a NELA configuration.

-In the context of these NELA Standards, the term "prevent" is applied as described for the Nuclear Explosive Surety Standards in DOE O 452.1D, or successor directive.
+In the context of these NELA Standards, the term prevent is applied as described for the Nuclear Explosive Surety Standards in DOE O 452.1, current version.

-- (e) Nuclear Explosive-Like Assembly Requirements.
-Organizations responsible for NELA operations must implement the NELA requirements in Attachment 4 of this directive. - (18) Marking Instructions.
+- (b) Nuclear Explosive-Like Assembly Requirements.
+Attachment 4 provides the criteria that must be used to make NELA determinations.
+If a NELA has been determined to exist, this determining authority.
+Organizations with a NEO mission that are responsible for NELA operations must implement the NELA requirements in Attachment 4 of this directive.
+Organizations without a NEO mission that are responsible for NELA requirements in Attachment 5 of this directive. - (18) Marking Instructions.
 Nuclear explosives and NELAs must be marked to distinguish configurations capable of a nuclear explosive detonation from those that are not.
-Organizations responsible for NEOs or NELA operations must implement the marking requirements in Attachment 5 of this directive. - b.
+Organizations responsible for NEOs or NELA operations must implement the marking requirements in Attachment 6 of this directive.

+- b.
 Independent Oversight.
-The Associate Administrator for Safety and Health executes independent oversight of the implementation of this directive and associated NNSA Supplemental Directives by NNSA personnel.
-This oversight may be carried out through execution of NNSA NES evaluations, independent assessments, or other appropriate mechanisms.
-On an annual basis, the Office of the Associate Administrator for Safety and Health will summarize its oversight activities, along with any recommendations for changes in the NES program in a report to the NNSA Deputy Administrator for Defense Programs and the Assistant Deputy Administrator for Stockpile Management.
-A copy of this report will be provided to the NNSA CTA and CDNS for information. - c.
-Exemptions.
-Exemptions must be requested when release is sought from a requirement in this directive or successor directives.
-The exemption process is outlined in DOE O 251.1C, Departmental Directives Program, dated 1-15-09, or successor directive.
-The approval authority is the Deputy Administrator for Defense Programs with concurrence from the Central Technical Authority. - d.
+The Associate Administrator for Safety, Infrastructure and Operations executes independent oversight through the Office of the Chief of Defense Nuclear Safety of this directive's implementation and associated NNSA Supplemental Directives by NNSA personnel.
+This oversight may be carried out through observation of NNSA NES evaluations, independent assessments, shadowing of field element assessments, or other appropriate mechanisms.
+On an annual basis, the Office of the Associate Administrator for Safety, Infrastructure and Operations will summarize its oversight activities, along with any recommendations for changes in the NES program in a report to the NNSA Deputy Administrator for Defense Programs, the Assistant Deputy Administrator for Stockpile Management, and the Assistant Deputy Administrator for Secure Transportation.
+The Assistant Deputy Administrator for Stockpile Management and/or Assistant Deputy Administrator for Secure Transportation will respond within 90 days to the recommendations with a proposed corrective action plan, or justification for no action. - c.
 Records.
-Records (documentation) must be maintained in accordance with National Archives and Records Administration-approved DOE or site-specific records retention and disposition schedules in accordance with DOE O 243.1B Chg 1, Records Management Program, dated 07-08-13. - e.
+Records (documentation) must be maintained in accordance with National Archives and Records Administration-approved DOE or site-specific records retention and disposition schedules in accordance with DOE O 243.1, Records Management Program, current version. - d.
 Implementation.
-This revision does not involve substantive administrative or programmatic changes from the previous directives, DOE O 452.2D and DOE M 452.2-1A.
-An implementation plan is not required.
-This revision is effective upon issuance.
+This revision does involve substantive administrative or programmatic changes from the previous directive, DOE O 452.2E.
+An implementation plan is required.

-5. RESPONSIBILITIES.
+5 RESPONSIBILITIES.